GiftedMamba/last-stand/.junie/guidelines.md

 - Mismatched Unity versions can cause package resolution errors or compilation errors due to API surface changes.
 - If Rider does not discover tests, ensure Unity has generated project files after enabling Test Framework; then reopen in Rider.

+IMPORTANT!!!
+DO NOT USE STATIC METHODS OR EVENTS OUTSIDE LOGGER!!!

 ## 7. Architecture and codestyle
 - Follow C# conventions (PascalCase for types/methods, camelCase for locals/params).
 Private fields should start with prefix _